apache/geode-benchmarks/README.md

     -PwithSecurityManager : Flag to start Geode with the example implementation of SecurityManager -PwithSniProxy        : Use SNI proxy topology.
     -PwithSniProxyImage   : Provide an alternative Docker image coordinate for SNI proxy.
+    -PwithRouter          : Use router with SNI proxy topology.
+    -PwithRouterImage     : Provide an alternative Docker image coordinate for router.
     -PwithGc              : Select which GC to use.
 Valid values CMS (default), G1, Z.
     -PwithHeap            : Specify how large a heap the benchmark VMs should use, default "8g".
 Accepts any `-Xmx` value, like "32g".
     -PwithThreads         : Specify how many threads to use when executing the benchmark.
 Default varies by benchmark.